DavidYeti/DavidYeti/README.md

 ```
   ┌─────────────────────────────────────────────────────────┐
   │   COMPLIANCE ENGINEERING  ·  BUILDING IN PUBLIC         │
-  │   Making the world a safer place, one server at a time. │
+  │   Making the world a safer place, one server at a time! │
   └─────────────────────────────────────────────────────────┘
 ```